ItsNickBarry/hyperbolic-canvas/README.md

 This library uses [Jasmine specs][jasmine] to validate the code and prevent regressions.

 The specs have been written to use random input values.
-While this approach is unconventional, it provides more convidence than would an attempt to test an effectively infinite number of edge cases<!-- ha!
+While this approach is unconventional, it provides more confidence than would an attempt to test an effectively infinite number of edge cases<!-- ha!
 Get it? -->.
 Some specs do occasionally fail; the frequency at which this occurs is determined by the accuracy of the constants `HyperbolicCanvas.INFINITY` and `HyperbolicCanvas.ZERO`.

 The Jasmine library itself has been modified to run each spec multiple times, and a random number seed is used so that errors may be reproduced.
 The seed and the spec run count can be set in the options menu on the [SpecRunner][jasmine] page.